mfederici/dsit/README.md

 corresponding project (`run.project`).
 These properties can be accessed and modified form the command line or by specifying them in the experiment definition.

 # Loading models

-The [loading.ipynb](loading.ipynb) notebook reports an example on how models can be easily retrieved directly from the Weights & Bias Api.
+The [loading.ipynb](loading.ipynb) notebook reports an example on how models can be easily retrieved directly from the Weights & Bias Api and the Hydra `instantiate` function.